 Sea to Sky Holistic Equine is a farm call only holistic exclusive veterinary practice offering high quality personalized holistic veterinary service tailored to the unique needs of your horse.

-Learn more about some of the different holistic treatment options offered by Dr. Aja: Rehabilitation/Conditioning, Acupuncture, Laser Therapy, Massage, Chiropractic, Herbal Medicine, Nutrition/Food Therapy, Aromatherapy, Supplements/Nutraceuticals
+Learn more about some of the different holistic treatment options offered by Dr. Aja: Rehabilitation & Sports Medicine, Acupuncture, Laser Therapy, Massage, Chiropractic, Herbal Medicine, Nutrition & Food Therapy, Aromatherapy, Supplements & Nutraceuticals

 Sea to Sky Holistic Vet is focused exclusively on holistic care so all vaccines, Coggins, pre-purchase exams, xrays, diagnostic ultrasound, bloodwork, and emergency/urgent care is referred to your regular primary care vet and/or emergency facilities if needed.
 A partial list of emergency clinics in western Washington can be found at the bottom of this page.

-Rehabilitation and Conditioning aims to restore and improve fitness and function.
+Veterinary physical rehabilitation (what we would call Physical Therapy, PT or Physio in people) aims to restore and improve fitness and function.
 While rehab is extremely beneficial for reducing inflammation and pain and aiding in return to normal function and performance after an injury it’s also a powerful tool to help prevent injury and optimize health, well being and performance.
-As part of a holistic, integrative treatment plan techniques used can include therapeutic exercises and stretches, exercise/conditioning programs, as well as acupuncture, chiropractic, laser therapy, electrotherapy, massage/Tui-na, and therapeutic ultrasound.
+As part of a holistic, integrative treatment plan techniques used can include therapeutic exercises and stretches, exercise and conditioning programs, as well as acupuncture, chiropractic, laser therapy, electrotherapy (TENS, NMES), massage and body work, and therapeutic ultrasound.

 Acupuncture is part of Traditional Chinese Veterinary Medicine which looks at the whole patient and tries to treat underlying issues rather than just focusing on symptoms.
 Acupuncture is a technique using very small needles to stimulate points on the body.
 This causes pain relief, decreases inflammation and normalizes blood flow and nerve function.
 Acupuncture can help in the treatment and prevention of many diseases including allergies, arthritis, kidney disease, gastrointestinal disease, lameness, cancer, and behavioral problems.
 It can also be a tool to optimize the health and performance of equine and canine athletes.
+Techniques available include 5 Elements, Zhang-Fu, and Ting Point, aroma acupuncture, electroacupuncture, and aquapuncture as well as special gentle but powerful Japanese non-insertion techniques Teishin and Sanshin.
 Dr. Aja is a Certified Veterinary Acupuncturist with advanced training in Traditional Chinese Veterinary Medicine including acupuncture.

 Sometimes called "Cold Laser" or "Low Level Laser Therapy" the scientific term is Photobiomodulation.
 Laser therapy uses near infrared light wavelengths (not visible to the human eye) which go into the tissue and change what the cells are doing.
 Within the cells it essentially "turns off" the pathways that are causing inflammation and pain and promotes healing and return to normal function.
 It's painless and doesn't even require direct contact to work so it's an effective option for animals that prefer minimal touching or don't enjoy acupuncture as we can stimulate acupuncture points with it as well.